 openssl dgst -sha384 -binary FILENAME.js | openssl base64 -A

-Both Chrome and Firefox support SRI.
+Firefox, Chrome and Safari all support SRI.

 Check out SRI on caniuse.com to see specific browser version support information.